Francisco Partners: 2022–2025

 On January 21, 2022, Francisco Partners acquired health data assets from IBM's Watson Health unit.
 These assets included Health Insights, MarketScan, Clinical Development, Social Program Management, Micromedex, and imaging software offerings.
 The assets were valued at a reported $1 billion.
 In July 2022, raised $13.5 billion for its VII LP fund and $3.3 billion for its Francisco Partners Agility III LP fund.

 Also in 2022, Francisco Partners announced the acquisition of bswift from CVS Health.
-Bswift (stylilzed as "bswift") is a provider of software and services for benefits and human resources administration.
+Bswift (stylized as "bswift") is a provider of software and services for benefits and human resources administration.

 In May 2023, Francisco Partners completed the acquisition of Sumo Logic for $1.7 billion.

 In July 2023, together with TPG Inc., Francisco Partners agreed to acquire web tracking and analytics firm New Relic in an all-cash deal valued at $6.5 billion.

 In August 2023, IBM agreed to sell The Weather Company to Francisco Partners for an undisclosed sum.
 The sale was finalized on February 1, 2024, and the cost was disclosed as $1.1 billion, with $750 million in cash, $100 million deferred over seven years, and $250 million in contingent consideration.

 In September 2023, American investment management firm Kohlberg Kravis Roberts sold the audiobook publisher RBmedia to private equity firms H.I.G.
 Capital and Francisco Partners in a transaction valued at over $1 billion.
 In December 2023, Francisco Partners completed its purchase of British data security provider Blancco Technology Group, in a deal worth £175 million.

 In February 2024, Francisco Partners and TA Associates signed an agreement to become co-controlling shareholders of Orisha, a European software company.
 In March 2024, Francisco Partners announced the acquisition of Jama Software, an industry leading requirements management and traceability solution provider, for $1.2B.
 In October 2024, Francisco Partners and Clearlake Capital completed their acquisitions of American software company Synopsys' Software Integrity Group (later renamed Black Duck Software), for $2.1 billion.
 That same month, Global Payments sold its medical software business, AdvancedMD, to Francisco Partners for $1.13 billion.

 In January 2025, Francisco Partners announced the final closing of FP Credit Partners III, L.P., an opportunistic credit fund worth $3.3 billion, which exceeded the target fund amount of $2.3 billion.
-In February 2025, Francisco Partners earned the number one spot on the 2025 HEC Paris Dow Jones "Large Buyout" performance rankings.

-In March 2025, Francisco Partners acquired Quorum Software, a leading provider of energy software worldwide.
-With this investment, it hopes to further strengthen its platform and provide customers with world-class software and services.
+In March 2025, Francisco Partners acquired Quorum Software, a provider of energy software worldwide.
+With this investment, it claims to hope to further strengthen its platform and provide customers with world-class software and services.

 In October 2025, Francisco Partners agreed to acquire Jamf in an all cash-deal valued at roughly $2.2 billion.

+Francisco Partners has invested in or acquired companies including GoodRx, BeyondTrust, Renaissance Learning, and MyHeritage.
+Francisco Partners has also held, among others, investments or ownership of ClickSoftware Technologies and Comodo Group.